 Tielman first laid eyes on the files in 2003 while researching a bicycle tour that included Pearce & Pearce's Green Acres subdivision.
-The staff was just then preparing to dispose thousands of deteriorating blueprints, going back to the immediate post-war building boom.
+The staff was just then preparing to dispose thousands of deteriorating blueprints, from the immediate post-war building boom.
 Tielman, agog at the blueprints and the 1950's office-as-time-capsule they were contained in, persuaded Bill Pearce, family scion, not to toss them.

 The History Museum accepted the archives in 2017; intern Alexander Morehouse (Syracuse University) did yeoman's work indexing the file drawers.

 There is no comparable archive anywhere.
 There are dozens of papers and books waiting to be written based on the material, which can keep historians busy for decades.
 Viewing the material itself requires a visit to the museum, but you can see what is there with the index: https://tinyurl.com/

 The Dream, at Last: Reconstruction of Canal District.
 Concept to Remove North Skyway Viaduct, Thruway Interchange Wins Contest